phetsims/function-builder/doc/implementation-notes.md

 [BuilderNode](https://github.com/phetsims/function-builder/blob/master/js/common/view/builder/BuilderNode.js)
 implements the view of the builder, with a pseudo-3D perspective.
-It uses scenery's `clipArea` feature to provide the illusion that cards are being dragged through the builder.
+It uses scenery's `clipArea` feature to provide the illusion of cards are being dragged through the builder.

 [SeeInsideLayer]() uses scenery's `clipArea` and DAG (Directed Acyclic Graph) features to provide the illusion of being able to "see inside" the builder.
 All instances of CardNode are descendants of this node,